nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 it).

-Moreover, because there is no known feasible way to add arbitrary delay to cells within the Tor network without adding queueing overhead that scales in proportion to the number of circuits, this framework also does not provide any mechanisms to delay packets.
+Moreover, because there is no known feasible way to add arbitrary delay to cells within the Tor network without adding queuing overhead that scales in proportion to the number of circuits, this framework also does not provide any mechanisms to delay packets.